KwameTaylor/bachelorette-predictor/README.md

 * Incorporate data from the Bachelor
 * Join data about each contestant's corresponding bachelorette from their season, such as Age and HomeRegion
 * Utilize clustering in feature engineering
+* Deploy predictor as a software product
+* Tune the hyperparameters of my Random Forest Regressor and use Grid-Search
 </details>

 ---